aspose-imaging/Aspose.Imaging-Documentation/net/getting-started/what-s-new-in-aspose-imaging-for-net/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Announcing our latest release, featuring a range of enhancements to elevate your image processing experience.
-With added support for BigTIFF, handling larger image files is now more seamless than ever.
-Also, we've fixed compatibility issues when resultant PNG files opened in Photoshop.
-Additionally, we've addressed a specific issue on Linux systems where attempting to convert EMZ files resulted in a "Cannot access a closed file" error.
-Furthermore, improvements have been made to the functionality of `WmfImage.Crop`, resolving inaccuracies and preventing exceptions with certain files.
-Upgrade now to access these enhancements and optimize your image processing workflows.
+Announcing our latest release, featuring a range of enhancements to elevate your image processing experience:

+- Added **support for BigTIFF** makes handling larger image files more seamless than ever.
+- Fixed compatibility issues when resultant **PNG files opened in Photoshop**.
+- Addressed a specific issue on Linux systems where **converting EMZ** files resulted in a "Cannot access a closed file" error.
+- Improvements made to the functionality of `WmfImage.Crop`, resolving inaccuracies and preventing exceptions with certain files.
 </p>

 ### New Feature - BigTIFF Image Support